LaitRider/lithograph-print/README.md

-git commit -m "lithograph prints of photos from new york city"
+git commit -m "lithograph prints of photos from new york city, carved and stamped in linoleum "